Williamsburg Bridge: Effect on development and infrastructure

 After the bridge opened, it became easier to access northern Brooklyn from Manhattan than from Downtown Brooklyn.
 Jewish and Italian immigrants moved to Williamsburg from Manhattan in large numbers following the bridge's opening.
 The bridge in particular helped spur the growth of Williamsburg's Jewish community: one newspaper nicknamed the bridge the "Jews' Highway".
 The American Hebrew & Jewish Messenger wrote in 1910 that, in part because of the bridge's opening, "South Third and neighboring streets [in Williamsburg] are Jewish streets", and several synagogues had been developed near the Brooklyn end of the bridge.

 The bridge's completion prompted increased development in Williamsburg, as many residents of Manhattan's East Side moved to the neighborhood, and property values around the bridge's Brooklyn plaza increased after its opening.
 On the Lower East Side, the bridge's construction led to the development of industrial buildings.
 After the widening of Delancey Street was completed in conjunction with the bridge's opening, new apartment buildings were built around that street over the next two decades.
 The bridge supplanted five ferry routes between Williamsburg and Manhattan, which had gone out of business by 1908.

 Media

 The Williamsburg Bridge has appeared in several media works.
 The 1928 Edward Hopper painting From Williamsburg Bridge depicts a now-demolished building as seen from the bridge's walkway.
-From 1959 to 1961, American jazz saxophonist Sonny Rollins would go to the Williamsburg Bridge for practice sessions while living on the Lower East Side of Manhattan; his 1962 album The Bridge was titled after the bridge.
+From 1959 to 1961, American jazz saxophonist Sonny Rollins would practice his music on the Williamsburg Bridge's walkway while living on the Lower East Side of Manhattan; his 1962 album The Bridge was titled after the bridge.
 In 1996, artist Chris Doyle gilded the steps to the pedestrian walkway of the bridge; the project, known as "Commutable", was sponsored by the Public Art Fund.
 The bridge appears in the background of the opening sequence of American police sitcom Brooklyn Nine-Nine, where the cast walks away from the bridge.